fkinos/ffkkinos.com/content/projects/ascii_table.md

 +++
 date = "2024-04-09T00:00:00-03:00"
-title = "ASCII Table"
+title = "ascii table"
 +++

-Some time ago, when I was playing with binary formats, I was struggling a lot with ASCII values, specially when represented with hexadecimal numbers.
+some time ago, when i was playing with binary formats, i was struggling a lot with ASCII values, specially when represented with hexadecimal numbers.

-Around the same time,
+around the same time,
-someone over at Mastodon (I don't remember who it was, sorry) shared that the man page for ASCII had a neat table, including both decimal and hexidecimal representions.
+someone over at mastodon (I don't remember who it was, sorry) shared that the man page for ASCII had a neat table, including both decimal and hexidecimal representions.
-And it's great, the only problem is that it's at the bottom of the manual, making it less ideal to use it as a quick reference.
+And it's great, the only problem is that it's at the bottom of the manual, making it less than ideal to use it as a quick reference.

-That's when I decided to build a small commandline application to make the same!
+that's when I decided to build a small commandline application to make the same!

 ## asc*ii*-table
-The binary for the application is called _ii_, originally I wanted to call it _ascii_ but that name was already taken.
+the binary for the application is called _ii_, originally I wanted to call it _ascii_ but that name was already taken.

-By default, _ii_ shows the ASCII table using hexadecimal values, I made it that way because I wanted to practice reading hexadecimal, and also the table itself is shorter.
+By default, _ii_ shows the ASCII table using hexadecimal values, i made it that way because i wanted to practice reading hexadecimal, and also the table itself is shorter.

 ```